geogkary/breeze/README.md

 #### Serving responses:

-Use `Breeze::respond($data = array());` to serve your responses.
-If your array is not empty, Breeze will serve a 200 response with the data, in nicely-tailored JSON format.
+Use `Breeze::respond($response);` to serve your responses.

+Pass an array/object to the response or a status message as a string.

 By default, Breeze offers the following pre-coded responses: